AnthonyN3/simpler-slideshow/README.md

 Technically, the slideshow can run on any kind of device like a generic windows computer.
 But I believe the most cost effective and efficient hardware for this use-case would be a raspberry pi. <br> Advantages of using Pi:
 1. Uses less power and therefore less 💲
 2. Lightweight fast hardware/OS, it would be overkill to use a good computer and annoying to use a slow computer.
 3. Linux is easier to customize.
-For example, setting up ssh server to access the Pi or do other cool things like making the Pi run the slideshow on startup.
+For example, setting up ssh server to access the Pi or making the Pi run on startup.

 I have the Pi's SSH/VNC enabled and set my router to give the Pi a static IP address (DHCP reservation).
 This makes it so that I can essentially run a headless setup and access the Pi over the local network.
 Technically, it isn't fully headless because it does have a "display" (the TV lol).
 But this makes accessing the Pi much more convenient.

 With this setup, I have full access to the Pi from any device on the same local network and can:
-- Control the slideshow or any other settings on the Pi
+- Control the slideshow or any other settings on the Pi (from the comfort of my room 🛌💤)
 - Send photos from my pc to the Pi through the local network.
 This removes the pain in physically transferring photos using one of its usb ports.

 ## Controls